African - American First Ladies of Distinction

 Kyla McMullen

-Kyla McMullen, an educator and engineer, was the first to earn a Ph.D. in Computer Science and Engineering from the University of Michigan in 2012.
+Kyla McMullen, an engineer, was the first to earn a Ph.D. in Computer Science and Engineering from the University of Michigan in 2012.

 FOLLOW US